Sioux Falls, SD (2025)

 This is Mapletøn, a destination golf course and clubhouse tucked into the hills just north of Sioux Falls, near Slip-Up Creek.
 The city’s first private club since 1959.

-We’re handling the structures at Mapletøn, including a clubhouse, halfway house, overnight lodging, cart storage, and maintenance building.
-Landscape architect Scott Hoffman is designing the course itself.
-We’ve collaborated to ensure the very best views and cleanest access from the structures to the course.
+We designed the structures at Mapletøn, including the clubhouse, halfway house, cart storage, maintenance building, and the in-progress lodging quarters.
+Landscape architect Scott Hoffman designed the course itself.
+We collaborated at every turn to ensure the very best views and cleanest access from the structures to the course.